songpoemHQ/songpoem.github.io/_pages/index.md

     image_path: /assets/images/marketplace-platform-abstract.png
     url: "/platform/marketplace"
     alt: "Marketplace Platform"
-  - title: "On Demand Service Platform"
-    description: "A platform where customer can place requirement, platform will get it from supplier and connect the service with a local driver that can pick up and deliver the order.
-Food, Grocery, Cab Transportation, Repair Service is an example."
-    points:
-      - Mobile App for Buyer, Seller, Delivery partner.
-      - Dashboard, and Reports
-      - Integrations, Payment and other API
-      - Starts from $2999
-    image_path: /assets/images/ondemand-platform-abstract.png
-    url: "/platform/on-demand"
   - title: "Online Community Platform"
     description: "A Community is a way to reach a new audience, improve customer loyalty, gather user feedback, provide customer support, etc. User Hirerchy, premium users can get early access or premium features."
     points: